ucsb-cs9/f21/_lab/lab00.md

 This account is mainly used to access and use the on-campus Engineering computer labs (CSIL / Phelps 3525).
 Access to these machines are useful since all of the development tools needed are already configured and installed.

-We are offering in-person lab sections this quarter, so setting up your ECI account is necessary to use the workstations in Phelps 3525. **In general, it is acceptable to conduct your work on your own computer.** For information on how to remotely connect to CSIL using your ECI account, refer to <https://ucsb-cs16.github.io/topics/ssh_connect/>).
+We are offering in-person lab sections this quarter, so setting up your ECI account is necessary to use the workstations in Phelps 3525. **In general, it is acceptable to conduct your work on your own computer for this class.** For information on how to remotely connect to CSIL using your ECI account, refer to <https://ucsb-cs16.github.io/topics/ssh_connect/>).

 The workstations in Phelps 3525 will save your work such that when you log out and log back into your ECI account, your files will be accessible from any of the workstations.
 It is a good idea to create back up versions of your work in case you plan on working on your personal computer - updating versions of your work on github is a great way to do this since you can download / upload your work on your personal and Phelps computers.
 Instructions on creating a repository on github to store your work is at the bottom of these lab instructions.